TevinDeja/alx-pre_course/0x01-git/README.md

-Yet to be a software enginering pro
+Yet to be a software engineering pro.
+Amen